davidnir1/Nand2TetrisCourseProjects/README.md

 the course, which is similar to Java) into (eventually) HACK machine language.
 We built the compiler using Python and Java as our main tools.

+This repository holds all of our chip implementations (which together make the HACK platform) and projects 6-12 (which together make the JACK compiler, VM to Assembly translator and the Assembler).

-What we built in this course (ordered from the highest level to the lowest):
+What we built in this second part of the course (ordered from the highest level to the lowest):

   Crucial implementations of JACK operating system classes (project 12):
     Here we implemented a few extremely efficient classes which provide the very basic operations required by a JACK programmer, such as: